 the stronger the poison.
 For more on scorpion venom see below.

-The pedipalps are large and end in pincers, and the legs in a pair of claws (see above).
+The pedipalps are large and end in pincers, and the legs in a pair of claws (see left).
 Some species can make a

 hissing sound by rubbing their claws against their legs.

 Eyes.
 Scorpions have up to 12 eyes.
 Usually there are 2 large eyes, raised up and facing the front.
 Then 2 rows of smaller eyes on either side of the head area.
 However the cave dwelling species may have no eyes at all.

 Pectines (see Androctonus australis below) are chemo-sensory appendages, and they consist of three rows of chitinous plates ending in comb-like teeth.
 The pectines are close to the ground surface, and as the scorpion moves they can touch the ground and sweep just over it.
 Each pectine has from 5 - 50 teeth, and each tooth is covered in thousands of sensory hairs.

 Book lungs.
 Scorpions have 4 pairs of book lungs that open to the surface as spiracles.
 Some species are able to control the size of the spiracle opening, and so restrict water loss.

 On the right is Euscorpius flavicaudis.It a fairly common scorpion in southern Europe, and there are a few small colonies established indoors in the UK.
 It lives in crevices under rocks, bark and walls grabbing anything small that passes close by.
 Its body is dark brown/black, and it legs and sting are yellow/brown.
 It is not aggressive, and its poison has no effect on humans.
 It can reach 4 cm long when fully grown, and makes a good choice as a pet for a beginner.

 Pandinus imperator, the emperor scorpion